Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_energy_monitor_brickv_ratios.jpg

-If you use the 5A:1V current clamp, change the current ratio to 5.
+If you use the 5A:1V current transformer, change the current ratio to 5.

-If you use your own current clamp or voltage transformer, you have to measure the ratio and change it accordingly in Brick Viewer.
+If you use your own current transformer or voltage transformer, you have to measure the ratio and change it accordingly in Brick Viewer.